digitalocean/netbox-ip-controller/CONTRIBUTING.md

 ## Issues

-Before filing a new issue, check if it has already been reported and vote with a :thumbs-up:.
+Before filing a new issue, check if it has already been reported and vote with a :+1: if it has.
 If the existing issue is a bug, and its description doesn't include your specific observed behavior or your environment, add a comment.

 Feature requests: